mikhama/presentation-tensorflowjs/README.md

 An <a href="https://www.tensorflow.org">official site</a> of Tensor Flow  says: "This is an open source machine learning framework for everyone."

-Earlier in 2011, it was developed at Google as their proprietary library for Machine Learning applications at Google.
+Earlier in 2011, it was developed at Google as their proprietary library for Machine Learning applications.
 It was called DistBelief.

 In November 2015 this library was open sourced under the Apache License.

 In February 2017 version 1.0 of TensorFlow was released.

 It is a low-level C++ library with a lot of functionality for doing Machine Learning.

 In the world of data science, Python is very popular, and it is a primary language for TensorFlow.
 But TensorFlow works with many others programming languages, such as Java, C, Swift, Go, and of course JavaScript.

 It can run on multiple CPUs and GPUs and is available on 64-bit Linux, macOS, Windows, and mobile computing platforms including Android and iOS.

 ## And what about TensorFlow.js?

 In JavaScript, Machine Learning was performed by using an API.
-An API was made using some framework, and the model was deployed at the server.
-The client sent a request using JavaScript to get results from the server.
+A model was deployed at the server.
+A client sent a request on a server using JavaScript.
+Operations with the model were done on the server.
+Then the server sent a response to the client.

 In August 2017, a project called Deeplearn.js appeared, which aimed to enable Machine Learning in JavaScript, without the API hassle.

-But there were questions about speed.
-It was very well known that JavaScript code could not run on GPU.
+But there were questions about speed because JavaScript code couldn't run on GPU.
 To solve this problem, WebGL was introduced.
 This is a browser interface to OpenGL.
 WebGL enabled the execution of JavaScript code on GPU.

 And in March 2018, the DeepLearn.js team got merged into the TensorFlow Team at Google and was renamed to TensorFlow.js.

 ## Who is using it?

-Tensor Flow has been using by many companies such as Google, Airbnb, Intel, AMD, UBER, and many others.
+Tensor Flow has been using by many companies such as Google, Airbnb, Intel and many others.

 ## What is TensorFlow.js providing for Front-end Developers?